prashcr/pets.local/README.md

 $ npm start
 ```

+The server is currently hosted on a DigitalOcean droplet at http://128.199.245.235:4545/,
+and contains 500k customers and 500k pets, with auto-increment id fields

 server.js
 ---------

 * Basic functionality **complete**.
 * Scale extension **complete**.
-Can handle matching with 500k customers, 500k pets with average server-side response time of 10ms on my Macbook Air/virtual server, captured with `morgan`.
+Can handle matching with 500k customers, 500k pets with average server-side response time of 10ms captured with `morgan`.
 Takes about half a minute and a couple of requests before v8 (javascript engine) is completely warmed up.
 * Real-time extension **incomplete**.
 Currently, a websocket echo server is listening at `/customers/:id/matches`.
 Test using `wscat`
 * Location extension **incomplete**